bwat47/joplin-wrapped-line-indent/docs/ARCHITECTURE.md

 This keeps the first visual line at the editor margin while wrapped visual lines start after the Markdown prefix.

+To ensure accurate values for the indentation padding, the plugin measures the exact rendered pixel width of each line's prefix (list marker, blockquote chevron, whitespace, etc.) from the DOM.

 ### 2. Prefix Detection and Decoration Lifecycle

 - **Visible range scan**: `buildDecorations` scans `view.visibleRanges`, parses each visible line with `parseIndentPrefix`, and decorates lines with prefixes.